 Accommodation : L'Ermitage

-Day 8 : Tallin sightseeing and free time
+Day 8 : Tallinn sightseeing and free time

-Head east to the town of Narva, dominated by the mighty Hermannsburg Fortress, where we cross the River Narva, which forms the Russian border.
+Head east to the town of Narva, dominated by the mighty Hermannsburg Fortress, where we cross the Russian border.
 Then, it's on to St. Petersburg, founded by Peter the Great.
-This port city is Russia's cultural centre and with its world-famous opera, ballet and art museums, it offers a fascinating look into Russia's past.
+This port city is Russia’s cultural centre and with its world-famous opera, ballet and art museums, it offers a fascinating look into Russia’s past.